 - A new laboratory manager submits the PT results and is provided with an attestation statement.
 What must be provided on the attestation statement?

 - Retention of PT Results, Records, and Data

 - The supervisor is organizing PT records for an upcoming accreditation visit.
 Several items are missing from retained records.
-Which of these items is ...
+Which items are NOT requ...

 - Records of all PT testing are retained as per regulations.
 The supervisor entered the results online, printed them, and has the signed attestation fil...

 - Review and Corrective Action of Proficiency Testing

 - Verification of accuracy is NOT required for a regulated test scored as an educational challenge.

 - What is the minimum number of laboratories that must participate in PT of a qualitative test for the test to be scored by the provider?

 - Causes and Possible Consequences of Unsatisfactory PT Results

 - A PT event is scored as unsatisfactory for three chemistry analytes.
 The previous two events yielded acceptable results for all analytes.
 Which of the...